Hong Kong authorities begin boar hunt amid public safety fears

-HONG KONG (REUTERS) - Hong Kong authorities captured and euthanised seven wild boars late on Wednesday (Nov 17) as they began a campaign to reduce the animals' numbers in urban areas around the financial centre after one bit a policeman last week.
+HONG KONG • The authorities in Hong Kong caught and euthanised seven wild boars on Wednesday in a campaign to reduce the number of such animals in urban areas around the financial centre after one bit a policeman last week.

 The boar round-up in a district where the authorities said some residents were spotted feeding them marks a policy shift in controlling the most commonly seen wild animals in the city.